-CSX Pride in Service scholarships are based on financial need as well as academic merit and other achievements, such as a demonstrated leadership, outstanding performance in the arts or sports, and volunteer activities benefiting the community.
+CSX Pride in Service scholarships are based on financial need as well as academic merit and other achievements, such as demonstrated leadership, outstanding performance in the arts or sports, and volunteer activities benefiting the community.
+Priority may be given to families who have experienced a line of duty death or disability, though all students with first responder parents are eligible.
 The number of scholarships awarded varies from year to year, and priority is given to students in priority markets.
 This scholarship may be renewed annually for up to a maximum of four years depending on the availability of funds and the financial need and the academic record of the awardee.

 Smiling Rocks Scholarship

 The Smiling Rocks Scholarship is based on financial need as well as academic merit and other achievements, such as demonstrated leadership, outstanding performance in the arts or sports, and volunteer activities benefiting the community.
 A declared major is not required, but preference will be given to eligible candidates majoring in programs related to first responder fields (i.e. fire services, criminal justice, etc).

 Smiling Rocks is a lab grown diamond and jewelry brand based in New York.
 By promoting the betterment of communities and mother nature through its business model and practice, Smiling Rocks’ mission is to make the world a better place and to leave a positive imprint for future generations.
 Visit Smiling Rocks’ Impact Page to see their positive work in action.

 A memorial scholarship named in honor of Luis G. Alvarez was announced on Thanksgiving Day, November 28, 2019 at the 19th Annual First Responders Children’s Foundation Thanksgiving Day Parade Breakfast in the presence of members of the Luis Alvarez family including his widow, Alaine Alvarez.